yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 This occurred when the rendering was performed by an AMD GPU, but the presentation of images from the [swap chain](https://en.wikipedia.org/wiki/Swap_chain) (the virtual buffers used by the GPU to prevent tearing and stuttering when updating your screen) was done by an Intel or Nvidia GPU.
-The images held in these buffers are presented with different intensity levels depending on whether they're interpreted as `sRGB` or `Linear RGB` textures.
+The Swapchains that were being rendered on the AMD GPU, which contained images in `sRGB` format, were being read is they were `linear` on the secondary GPU, causing them to be presented with erroneous intensity levels.
 This is because the scales used in these formats are incompatible, and their values do not automatically map to an equivalent value on their counterpart space, resulting in a quality degradation of the image when using the wrong format.

-As a solution, the `Linear` space format is now preferred when presenting pictures from the swap chain, which now display properly, as the values used are compatible with the image format.
+As a solution, the `Linear` colour space format is now preferred when presenting frames from the swap chain.
+This alleviates the wrong interpretation of the frame's colour space, allowing all frames to display properly in the linear colour space.

 Another annoying Windows-only AMD GPU bug gone for good thanks to epicboy is [the horrible bright squares](https://github.com/yuzu-emu/yuzu/pull/6948) that would appear in the shading of a number of titles: most notably, `Fire Emblem: Three Houses`.